 Size - Prospective tenants want facilities that are the right size for their livestock production process.
 If the building is too small, the renter must find additional facilities somewhere else.
 If the building is too large, the facilities may be underutilized.

 Obsolescence - Many older livestock facilities represent outdated technology that may increase operating costs or reduce livestock performance.

 Condition - Damaged insulation or drafts affect livestock performance and increase utility costs.

 Needs – Does the livestock building fit the renter’s needs?
-A large open-front pole building may be more desirable for swine gestation than for finishing.
+A large open-front pole building may be in good condition, but not serve any useful purpose.

 Location - If several farmers want to rent the building, the rent may be higher than if only one farmer wants to rent the building.
-Also, the distance from the renter’s headquarters is also important since travel involves additional cost and time.
+Also, the distance from the renter’s headquarters is also important, because extra travel involves additional cost and time.

 Both parties should be prepared when negotiating rents.
 Building owners should have a clear understanding of their costs and prospective renters should have production records that will allow them to compute their income potential under various rental rates to determine how much they can afford to pay.
 A written lease contract should be used whenever possible.
 See the AgLease101 website for a sample farm building lease form.